saket/Better-Link-Movement-Method/README.md

 }
 ```

+## Sample

+You can download the [sample APK](https://github.com/Saketme/Better-Link-Movement-Method/releases/download/v1.1/BetterLinkMovementMethod-sample.apk) to see `BetterLinkMovementMethod` in action.

 ## Usage

-BetterLinkMovementMethod can be used in the same way as you’d use a normal LinkMovementMethod.
+BetterLinkMovementMethod is designed to be a drop-in replacement for LinkMovementMethod.

 ```java
 TextView textView = (TextView) findViewById(R.id.text1);